5 benefits of a regular dental check-up

 3. You can conquer your fear of the dentist

-Around one in seven Aussies are scared of visiting the dentist.
-Traditionally it was assumed that anxiety about pain had been the most common fear when it came to getting a check-up, however a new study suggests for many Aussies the fear may be the “unknown factor”, as well as the “psychological and emotional factors of control, shame and trust” that create hesitation.
+Around 16% of Aussie adults are scared of visiting the dentist.
+Traditionally it was assumed that anxiety about pain had been the most common fear when it came to getting a check-up, however a study suggests for many Aussies the fear may be the “unknown factor”, as well as the “psychological and emotional factors of control, shame and trust” that create hesitation.

 “There is a general perception that ‘going to the dentist hurts’ but I think the main issue is that we need to, in a way, invade people’s personal space to do our job.
 And for many people, that’s uncomfortable,” says Dr Ho.